 Can You Claim VAT on Mileage?

-To support your VAT claim, you must keep VAT receipts showing that you’ve paid for sufficient fuel to cover the mileage claimed.
+To support the claim, you must keep VAT receipts showing that sufficient fuel was bought to cover the mileage claimed.

 Claiming a Van as a Business Expense